Steven Seagal: 1994–2002: Career fluctuations

 Seagal directed and starred in On Deadly Ground (1994), featuring Michael Caine, R. Lee Ermey, and Billy Bob Thornton in minor supporting roles.
 The film emphasized environmental and spiritual themes, signaling a break with his previous persona as a genre-ready inner-city cop.
 On Deadly Ground was poorly received by critics, especially denouncing Seagal's long environmental speech in the film.
 Regardless, Seagal considers it one of the most important and relevant moments in his career.
-Seagal followed this with a sequel to one of his most successful films, Under Siege, titled Under Siege 2: Dark Territory (1995).
+Seagal followed this with a sequel to one of his most successful films, Under Siege, titled Under Siege 2: Dark Territory (1995), for which he was paid $15 million.
 According to co-star Morris Chestnut, Seagal rewrote many of the scenes he was in.
 "The only time they really stuck to the script or had ad libs was the stuff when he really wasn't there.
 It was a lot of stuff, because at that time I think he was flying a helicopter, he was doing something...
 He would come to set, "Okay, you're gonna say this.
 I'm gonna say this and this is gonna happen and then you do that."
 That's how we did a lot of that movie."

 In 1996, Seagal had a role in the Kurt Russell film Executive Decision, portraying a special ops soldier who appears in only the film's first 45 minutes.
 Former Warner Bros Vice President Bill Daly later stated Seagal agreed to the role in exchange for the studio forgiving him losing his director's salary due to going over-budget with On Deadly Ground.
 The same year, he filmed a police drama, The Glimmer Man (1996).
 In another environmentally conscious and commercially unsuccessful film, Fire Down Below (1997), he played an EPA Office of Enforcement and Compliance Assurance agent fighting industrialists dumping toxic waste in the Kentucky hills.
+After Fire Down Below his deal with Warner Bros. ended.